Elements of the immune system: cytokines and co.

 1. Cytokines

 Cytokines are proteins that are released by body cells in response to an activating stimulus.
 They bind to specific receptors and thus have a variety of effects.
-Currently, more than 50 cytokines are known.
+Over 50 cytokines are currently known.

 1.1.
 Areas of action of cytokines